Warnbro railway station: Services

-Warnbro railway station is served by the Mandurah line on the Transperth network.
-These services are operated by Transperth Train Operations, a division of the Public Transport Authority.
-The line goes between Mandurah railway station and Perth railway station, continuing north from there as the Joondalup line.
+Warnbro station is served by the Mandurah line on the Transperth network.
+These services are operated the Public Transport Authority.
+The line goes between Mandurah station and Perth Underground station, continuing north from there as the Yanchep line.
 Mandurah line trains stop at the station every 10 minutes during peak on weekdays, and every 15 minutes during the day outside peak every day of the year except Christmas Day.
 At night, trains are half-hourly, or hourly.
 The station saw 1,006,118 passengers in the 2013–14 financial year.

 Warnbro station has a bus interchange with seven bus stands.
 Bus services are operated by Transdev WA under contract.
 In 2013, more than a third of Warnbro station passengers caught the bus to the station.
-12 regular bus routes serve the station.
-Routes 564, 565, 566, 567, and 568 travel east on Safety Bay Road to serve Baldivis, Western Australia.
-Route 557, 558, 559, 561, and 562 travel west on Safety Bay Road, then north through Waikiki, Safety Bay, and Cooloongup to reach Rockingham Centre, and then Rockingham railway station.
-Routes 558, 559, 560, 561, and 563 travel west on Safety Bay Road, then through the suburbs south of Warnbro.
-Route 560 terminates in Port Kennedy, routes 559, 561, and 563 terminate in Secret Harbour, and route 558 goes all the way to Mandurah railway station.
+13 regular bus routes serve the station.
+Routes 564, 565, 566, 567, 568 and 569 travel east on Safety Bay Road to serve Baldivis.
+Routes 557, 558, and 559 travel west on Safety Bay Road, then north through Waikiki, Safety Bay, and Cooloongup to reach Rockingham Centre, and then Rockingham station.
+Routes 560, 561, and 563 travel west on Safety Bay Road, then through the suburbs south of Warnbro.
+Route 560 terminates in Port Kennedy, routes 561 and 563 terminate in Secret Harbour, and route 574 goes all the way to Lakelands station.
 Rail replacement services operate as route 909.
 The only other bus services that operate at Warnbro station are school routes.